jhs/iris-to-cloudant/README.md

 # How To Migrate from Iris Couch to IBM Cloudant

-Both IBM Cloudant and Iris Couch are compatible with the open source Apache CouchDB database; and so they are compatible with each other.
+Both IBM Cloudant and Iris Couch are compatible with the open source Apache CouchDB&trade; database, and so they are compatible with each other.
 That's great news!
 It means that you can easily migrate from Iris Couch to Cloudant with a minimum of troubles, using your web browser.

 This document will walk through the process of migrating your data from Iris Couch to Cloudant.
 Here is the migration plan:

 1. Create a free IBM Cloudant account
 1. Use replication to move your data from Iris Couch to Cloudant
-1. Transfer optional hosting configuration: CORS and virtual hosts
+1. Transfer optional hosting configurations: CORS and virtual hosts
 1. Make some databases public
 1. Update your application

-Both Cloudant and Iris Couch are compatible (and based on) Apache CouchDB; and CouchDB excels at replication.
-Thus Iris Couch is a very convenient migration platform--both to it and from it.
+Both Cloudant and Iris Couch are compatible (and based on) Apache CouchDB, and CouchDB excels at replication.
+Thus, Iris Couch is a convenient migration platform &mdash; both to it, and from it.
 Most people can completely migrate in an hour or so.

 Indeed, Iris Couch has a very helpful blog post, [How-To: Bail out on Iris Couch][iris-bail].
 That walkthough is great for moving to Apache CouchDB; however, this document will focus specifically on Cloudant, a quicker and simpler task.
 So let's begin!

 ## Preparation

-In this document, we will use the example, *example.cloudant.com* and *example.iriscouch.com*; but of course your account will be your own, with your own user name prefixed before the `.cloudant.com` and `.iriscouch.com` domain.
+In this document, we will use the example, *example.cloudant.com* and *example.iriscouch.com*, but of course your account will be your own, with your own user name prefixed before the `.cloudant.com` and `.iriscouch.com` domain.
 In all cases, substitute your own account's URL instead of *example.cloudant.com* and *example.iriscouch.com*.

 Before you begin this migration, you will need to know: